-The components of foreign currency translation gains (losses), which are reported as a component of General and administrative expenses in the consolidated statements of operations, for the years ended December 31, 2015, 2014 and 2013 are as follows (in thousands):
+The components of foreign currency transaction gains (losses) are reported as a component of General and administrative expenses in the consolidated statements of operations.
+The Company recognized net transaction losses of \$0.3 million for the year ended December 31, 2016 and \$0.4 million for the year ended December 31, 2015.
+The Company recognized a net transaction gain of \$1.6 million for the year ended December 31, 2014.